-Virtual Enterprises, International TM 603757 GPA Weight: 0 Grading Scale: General NCAA Approved?
+Virtual Enterprises, International TM S,T,E,M 603757 GPA Weight: O Grading Scale: General NCAA Approved?
 No Length: Semester Number of Credits: 1.0 Grade Level: 11, 12

 Virtual Enterprises, InternationalTM (VE) is a simulated business environment.
 The VE students will be involved in actual on-the-job work experiences including accounting, personnel, administration, management, and marketing.
-The only difference between the VE company and an actual business is that no material goods are produced, or legal tender exchanged; however, services will be provided.
+The only difference between the VE company and an actual business is that no material goods are produced or legal tender exchanged; however, services will be provided.
 Working in a team, the student will develop and enhance oral and written communication skills through initiative, responsibility, and creativity.
 The VE experience will weave together several academic disciplines and occupational subjects, thereby overcoming fragmentation of subjects.
 The course will link learning to application and real-life experiences.
 The goal is to create a learning environment that, through a series of activities, integrates school and workplace to enhance learning.
 Laboratory facilities and experiences simulate those found in business and industry.
-The VE course includes the creation/ operation of a virtual business.
-This practice company will design, produce and market virtual products to other practice companies via the Internet.
+The VE course includes the creation/operation of a virtual business.
+This practice company will design, produce and market a virtual product to other practice companies via the Internet.
 Students in the Business Academy will come together to utilize and combine their skills and expertise in the business environment.
 Students will use a variety of software.

-Course Info: https://www.tn.gov/education/education/educators/career-and-technical-education/career-clusters.html Prerequisites: Computer Applications or Introduction to Business and Marketing and an additional Business course (Exception: Current sophomores or juniors in Accounting I CP may apply for VE.)
+Course Info: http://tn.gov/education/article/cte-cluster-business-management-administration Prerequisites: Computer Applications A or Introduction to Business and Marketing and completion of an additional Business Academy Course (Exception: Current sophomores or juniors in Accounting I CP may apply for VE.)
 Counseling Notes: Students must complete an application for this program at registration time during their junior year.
 Candidates will participate in a formal job interview as a part of the selection process.
 Students enrolled in this course as seniors may apply to work in local businesses for work-experience credit (one or two additional credits).
-See Work- Based Learning.
+See Work-Based Learning.